Lectures on Supersingular K3 Surfaces and the Crystalline Torelli Theorem: Unirational K3 Surfaces

 We note that the fibers of this fibration correspond to the moving torsor families (at least, an open and dense subset does), and refer to \cite[Theorem 4.3]{Liedtke Unirational K3} and \cite[Theorem 4.5]{Liedtke Unirational K3} for details.

 As explained in and after Examples \ref{examples: crystalline moduli}, there is only one supersingular K3 surface with Artin invariant $\sigma_0=1$.
-In particular, by Theorem \ref{thm: moving torsor} and Theorem \ref{thm: moduli fibration} together with an induction on Artin invariants, we can first relate every supersingular K3 surface to this $\sigma_0=1$-K3 surface via dominant rational maps, and ultimately obtain the following structure result for supersingular K3 surfaces.
+In particular, by Theorem \ref{thm: moving torsor} and Theorem \ref{thm: moduli fibration} together with an induction on Artin invariants, we can first relate every supersingular K3 surface to the unique supersingular K3 surface with $\sigma_0=1$ via dominant rational maps, and ultimately obtain the following structure result for supersingular K3 surfaces.

 \begin{Theorem} Let $X$ and $Y$ be supersingular K3 surfaces in characteristic $p\geq5$.
 Then, there exist dominant and rational maps